 An autonomy-supportive environment is one in which parents value autonomy in their children.
 They encourage kids to choose and participate in solving problems.
 The home climate is democratic rather than autocratic.

 7. Get involved

-Another way to promote relatedness is parents getting involved in the activity and demonstrating how much they value that.
+Another way to promote relatedness is to get involved in the activity.
+Having the whole family participate shows how much they value it.

-One of the most reliable predictors of children’s school performance is the level of parental involvement in their kids’ learning.8,9
+One of the most reliable predictors of children’s school performance is the level of parental involvement in their kids’ learning process.8,9

 Once you know this science-based strategy, motivating your child becomes easy and stress-free.

 - 1.Scott Rigby C, Deci EL, Patrick BC, Ryan RM.
 Beyond the intrinsic-extrinsic dichotomy: Self-determination in motivation and learning.
 Motiv Emot.
 1992;16(3):165-185. doi:10.1007/bf00991650

 - 2.Ryan RM, Connell JP, Plant RW.
 Emotions in nondirected text learning.
 Learning and Individual Differences.
 Published online January 1990:1-17. doi:10.1016/1041-6080(90)90014-8